gburghardt/Git-Extensions/README.md

 	ge svn import --authors-file=path/to/authors/file --usename=svn_username <svn url> <destination>

+## Getting Help

+You can run `ge svn --help` from the command line or [post an issue](https://github.com/gburghardt/Git-Extensions/issues) on GitHub.

 ## Changelog

 - v1.0.1 (10/29/2013) &mdash; Fixing a bug with executing `ge svn authors` without passing the `-l` flag